 Social media doesn’t work if you’re posting and sharing random content or updates that have nothing to do with the core message of your business.
-If you don’t have a core message or a targeted audience, get on The Designer Business Blueprint list and get the complete syllabus of what this course offers.
+If you don’t have a core message or a targeted audience, get your copy of Design Your Brand.

 Your audience is looking to you for relevant information that will help them with your designs, keep them up-to-date with what’s happening in the yarn industry and get to know you and your brand.
 Sharing content like the list below helps crafters see you as an authority in your design niche.

 - Show the inspiration behind your latest projects and the yarn and tools you use

 - New tools or yarns you’ve discovered